ontio/documentation/get_started_en.md

 ```

 F. In the returned result, States is the message information of the call contract notification.
 The returned value is a hexadecimal string.
 After conversion by the transcoder, the result is `tester`.

+### Development DAPP tutorial

+This tutorial will take you through the process of building your first dapp.[Tutorial](https://ontio.github.io/documentation/ontology_dapp_dev_tutorial_en.html)